Show by Label

 http://www.knietzsch.com/amateur_radio/ham_index_s-GPSDO.htmhttps://www.dl4zao.de/projekte/index.html#a1968

 Here is what you see: The left circuit on the bread-board is a 74HC4046, to the right of it, the equivalent circuit based on a 74AHC74, and the two chips to the right are two 74AHC390 decade counters.
-I'm only using one of the counters at the moment to use the 100KHz.
-Just above the bread-board is the Isotemp OCXO.
+I'm only using one of the counters at the moment to reduce the 10MHz to 100KHz.
+Just above the bread-board is the Isotemp OCXO up-side down.

 And here is the schematic of this very simple circuit: